Sapporo TV Tower: History

 The TV Tower was built in 1957 by Tachū Naitō, a Japanese architect who is famous for planning the Tokyo Tower, with the total construction costs of 170 million yen.
 Since the transmission facility was established on the Mount Teine, The Sapporo TV Tower has worked as a repeater of AIR-G and FM North Wave, a radio station based in Sapporo.

 In 1961, digital clocks were installed at the height of 65 metres from the ground, which were donated by Matsushita Electric Industrial Co., a Japanese electronics manufacturer.
 This installation was suggested by the founder of the company Konosuke Matsushita, who thought that these digital clocks would draw a great attention to the Tower.
 These digital clocks, installed at four sides of the Tower, have been repaired two times: in 1998 and 2006.
 The interior and exterior of the Sapporo TV Tower were renovated in 2002, and the color of walls at the second and third floors were then changed from pale green to dark green.
 In the second repair of the digital clocks in 2006, the light-emitting diode was adopted, and the advertisement right below the clocks was changed from the "National" to "Panasonic".

-The Sapporo TV Tower commemorated its 50th anniversary in 2007, and some events and discount campaign were held.
-Recently, a plan of reconstructing a new TV tower of 650 metres high has come up.
-In the plan, the area of the supposed Tower would be 7800 m², and the height of the observation deck is supposed to be at 500 metres.
-The height of the new Tower will exceed Tokyo Skytree (634 meters) if it is realized.
-The new Tower building also plans to house hotel rooms, offices, and sports facilities in addition to functioning as a TV tower.
+The Sapporo TV Tower commemorated its 50th anniversary in 2007, and some events and a discount campaign were held.
+In 2007, a replacement tower with a height of 650 metres was proposed.
+In the plan, the area of the new tower was to be 7800 m², including hotel rooms, offices, sports facilities, and an observation deck at a height of 500 metres.